 He says it is particularly important for people to be fully trained on EDGECAM’s new Workflow, introduced in 2013 R2, which has been specifically designed for manufacturers to reduce costs and improve quality even further, while hitting shorter lead times.
 Workflow tools aid in loading and positioning the component, choosing the manufacturing method and suitable machine tools, adding user defined stock or stock from a database, importing fixtures, selecting a machine and toolkit, and managing strategies to automate manufacture.

 Which means operators will be able to apply toolpaths within seconds.
 “Think of going from line drawings to solid models – a lot of people haven’t made that transition, and EDGECAM’s Workflow and new launcher application is the same thing.
 It’s a big sea change bringing huge benefits, and people who don’t take it up will get left behind.”

 EDGECAM typically runs eight training days for a software release, each catering for up to eight delegates.
 But demand for training on EDGECAM 2013 R2 has been so great that they had to extend the course to 20 days.
 Support Manager Jason Taylor says many users heard about the completely new interface, including the introduction of a ribbon toolbar, and wanted proper training on it.

 But he agrees with David Garner that it is equally important to undertake regular training to get the very best out of software investment.
 “Users who don’t attend upgrade training miss out on what the new functionality is used for, how to use it, what it can do for them and how it will make their businesses more efficient.”

-• The Edgecam training days are held at the company’s offices in Reading, Wakefield and Bath, and at business partners’ premizes.
+• The EDGECAM training days are held at the company’s offices in Reading, Wakefield and Bath, and at business partners’ premises.